bozlab/survival-fairness-metrics/README.md

 ## Repository Structure

-All scripts are located in the repository root and are intended to be run sequentially.
+All scripts are located in the `code/` directory and are intended to be run sequentially.

 ### Data Preparation and Descriptive Analysis